 The Two Brothers

-With guidance and support from Bobbie, Mike & Mark, who are both Professional Associates of the Royal Institution of Chartered Surveyors (RICS) and RICS Registered Valuers, have gained between them almost unrivalled experience providing total asset solutions, since they were in pushchairs, round the world, and back again.
-They have a proven ability to manage asset disposals of any scale.
+With guidance and support from Bobbie, Mike and Mark became Professional Member of RICS and Mark was awarded Fellowship in 2020 and RICS Registered Valuers, have gained between them almost unrivalled experience providing total asset solutions, since they were in pushchairs, round the world, and back again.
+They have a proven ability to manage asset disposals of any scale with experince and resources.